NCS

 “Of course, liability insurance exists in the US, but I feel like the prevalence of it here in Germany is a lot higher and the cost is a lot less.
 And that really enables me to go through life not constantly worrying about those little things that might happen.”

-And whereas Germany is perhaps identified for its many layers of guidelines and laws (in spite of everything, it is a nation that requires anybody who needs to get a driver’s license to additionally full a first-aid course), Yudice mentioned it may possibly present some peace of thoughts that he appreciates.
+And whereas Germany is perhaps recognized for its many layers of guidelines and laws (in spite of everything, this can be a nation that requires anybody who needs to get a driver’s license to additionally full a first-aid course), Yudice mentioned it may well present some peace of thoughts that he appreciates.

-Whereas in the United States it may be arduous to understand how a lot sensible expertise somebody has in their vocation since many careers take various paths, Germany units a “really high bar for professionals” throughout the board, he mentioned.
+Whereas in the United States it may be laborious to know the way a lot sensible expertise somebody has in their vocation since many careers take diversified paths, Germany units a “really high bar for professionals” throughout the board, he mentioned.

 “If I need help from a certain professional, knowing they’re so highly trained gives me a feeling that by default I can trust the work they’re going to do,” he mentioned.
 “That sounds like a small thing, but if you’re needing to repair your house and you don’t want someone to mess it up that’s a nice thing to know.”